 - When you establish the account, the designated beneficiary must be under the age of 18 or be a special needs beneficiary.

 - You must make the designation of the account as a Coverdell ESA when you create it.

 - The document creating and governing the account must be in writing, and it must meet certain requirements.

 You may be able to contribute to a Coverdell ESA to finance the beneficiary's qualified education expenses.
 Contributions must be made in cash, and they are not deductible.
 Any individual whose modified adjusted gross income is under the limit set for a given tax year can make contributions.
 Organizations, such as corporations and trusts can also contribute regardless of their adjusted gross income.
 Contributors must contribute by the due date of their tax return (not including extensions).
 There is no limit to the number of accounts that can be established for a particular beneficiary; however, the total contribution to all accounts on behalf of a beneficiary in any year cannot exceed $2,000.

-In general, the designated beneficiary of a Coverdell ESA can receive tax free distributions to pay qualified education expenses.
-The distributions are tax free to the extent the amount of the distributions do not exceed the beneficiary's qualified education expenses.
-If a distribution does exceed the beneficiary's qualified education expenses, a portion of the earnings is taxable.
-Amounts held in the account must be distributed when the designated beneficiary reaches age 30.
+In general, the designated beneficiary of a Coverdell ESA can receive tax-free distributions to pay qualified education expenses.
+The distributions are tax-free to the extent the amount of the distributions does not exceed the beneficiary's qualified education expenses.
+If a distribution exceeds the beneficiary's qualified education expenses, a portion of the earnings is taxable to the beneficiary.
+Amounts remaining in the account must be distributed when the designated beneficiary reaches age 30, unless the beneficiary is a special needs beneficiary.
 Certain transfers to members of the beneficiary's family are permitted.

-Page Last Reviewed or Updated: March 20, 2013
+Page Last Reviewed or Updated: October 10, 2016